Practical-Haemostasis.com

 2. Clottable protein

-Thrombin is added to plasma without calcium and the clot formed is washed then dissolved in an alkaline reagent then spectrophotometry is performed (e.g. typically absorbance at 282nm).
+Thrombin is added to plasma without Calcium and the clot formed is washed then dissolved in an alkaline reagent then spectrophotometry is performed (e.g. typically absorbance at 282nm).
 The clot is almost all Fibrin and so the measured protein concentration is taken as equivalent to the Fibrinogen concentration.

 TEG & ROTEM The TEG and ROTEM machines can also be used to provide a qualitative indication of Fibrinogen concentration - see Refs.